spknash/spknash.github.io/_posts/2024-02-09-company-sentiment-app.md

 ## The App

 I used the model I made trained in the previous post to make an app which shows the recent sentiment of a company on Twitter when you input its stock tag on twitter.
 Check it out [here!](https://huggingface.co/spaces/suhaaspk/Company-Sentiment).
 You can find the code [here](https://huggingface.co/spaces/suhaaspk/Company-Sentiment/tree/main).
-Sometime HuggingFace spaces go to sleep or I may have to disconnect this app if I make more apps in the future so I will leave a screenshot here to show what it looks like.
+I may have to disconnect the app if I make more spaces in the future.
+If that happens, below is a screenshot for reference.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">